jeremydub/dot15d4/docs/driver/driver-design.md

 Minimal requirements for the "best effort" fragment of the overall model:

 - **R05.01** The framework SHALL be able to schedule the next driver task while the previous task is still being executed.
 The framework SHALL NOT schedule more than one task in advance.
 - **R05.02** Tasks SHALL be executed by the driver precisely in the order they were scheduled.
-Re-ordering or prioritizing one task over the other (e.g. TX over RX) is NOT part of the driver's responsibilities and SHALL be implemented in the framework.
+Re-ordering or prioritizing one task over the other (e.g. tx over rx) is NOT part of the driver's responsibilities and SHALL be implemented in the framework.
 - **R05.03** Reception of packets targeted to the device SHALL not be cancelled mid-frame.
 Depending on hardware filtering capabilities "targeted" can mean "any packet with the correct SHM", "packets with the correct PAN and addressing" or even "packets with the correct signature and encryption".
 An already started packet (SHM recognized) takes precedence over sending of packets.
 (Note: CSMA/CA and other forms of CCA implicitly enforce this rule.
 In some countries there are even legal requirements to "listen-before-send", e.g. in SubG bands.
-So drivers cannot make progress towards TX by cancelling active RX anyway.)
+So drivers cannot make progress towards tx by cancelling active rx anyway.)

 Requirements specific to the timed/scheduled fragment of the overall model: